aiji42/prisma-fts-middleware/packages/algolia/README.md

 **Note: It is important to prefix it with `fts:`.**
 Without it, the query will be directed to a regular database.

+If you do a search with a `fts:` prefix, it will bypass that keyword to Algolia for a full-text search.
+Based on the ID of the object obtained by that search, you can retrieve the actual data by searching the original database.

 ## `algoliaFTS`